VAB Frequently Asked Questions

-This year’s BCC budget public hearings will be held on September 3, 2015, and September 17, 2015, at 5:01 p.m.
-These public hearings will be held in the County Administration Building located at 201 S Rosalind Avenue, Orlando, Florida.
+The BCC budget public hearings will be held on September 8, 2022 and September 22, 2022, at 5:01 p.m.
+These public hearings will be held in the Orange County Administration Center Building located at 201 S. Rosalind Avenue, 1st Floor, Orlando, Florida.

-Pursuant to Section 194.011(2), Florida Statutes, upon receiving the request, the Property Appraiser, or a member of his staff, shall confer with the taxpayer regarding the correctness of the assessment.
-You can schedule a meeting with a representative of the Property Appraiser by contacting the Property Appraiser’s Office at (407) 836-5044.
+Pursuant to Section 194.011(2), Florida Statutes, upon receiving the request, the PAO or a member of her staff shall confer with the taxpayer regarding the correctness of the assessment.
+You can schedule a meeting with a representative of the PAO by contacting the PAO at (407) 836-5000

-Whether or not you choose to meet with the Property Appraiser’s staff to discuss the assessed value of your property, you may file a petition with the VAB as follows:
+Whether or not you choose to meet with PAO staff to discuss the assessed value of your property, you may file a petition with the VAB as follows:

-Online: Property owners may file an online petition by visiting https://vab.occompt.com/2015/.
+Online: Property owners may file an online petition by visiting https://vab.occompt.com/2022.
 Only petitions for single parcels may be filed online.
 Those with contiguous parcels are encouraged to file by U.S. mail or delivery service.
 (Refer to Section 1.C.
 Filing Single-Joint Petitions Contiguous Parcels, Local Administrative Procedures.)

 U.S. Mail: Orange County Value Adjustment Board, P.O.
 Box 38, Orlando, FL 32802-0038

-In Person: Orange County Value Adjustment Board, Orange County Administration Building, 201 S Rosalind Avenue, Fourth Floor, Orlando, Florida
+Courier Service: Orange County Value Adjustment Board, Orange County Administration Center Building, 201 S. Rosalind Avenue, 4th Floor, Orlando, FL 32801